jiseop-byeon/jiseop-byeon.github.io/index.md

 ## 🎓 Education
 - **M.S. in Civil Engineering** — The University of Texas at Austin, Texas, USA
   *Expected Graduation: May 2026*
-- **B.S. in Architectural Engineering (Minor in Mechanical Engineering)** — Hanyang University, Seoul, Korea
+- **B.S. in Architectural Engineering** — Hanyang University, Seoul, Korea
+  Minor in Mechanical Engineering

 ---